-The system works by producing a radio signal from the Fence Transmitter through up to 2800 feet of Boundary Wire.
+The PetSafe In-Ground Radio FenceTM has been proven safe, comfortable, and effective for all pets over 8 pounds.
+The system works by producing a radio signal from the Fence Transmitter through up to 4000 feet of Boundary Wire.
 The Boundary Wire is buried or attached to a fixed object to enclose the Pet Area.
-You temporarily define this Pet Area with Boundary Flags for a visual aid in training your pet.
+You temporarily define the Pet Area with Boundary Flags for a visual aid in training your pet.
 Your pet wears a Receiver Collar with Contact Points that touch his neck, and, once trained, is allowed to roam freely in the Pet Area.
-When your pet reaches the Warning Zone, the Receiver Collar gives a warning beep and vibrates.
+When your pet reaches the Warning Zone, the Receiver Collar gives a warning beep.
 If your pet continues into the Static Correction Zone, a safe Static Correction will be delivered through the Contact Points to get his attention until he returns to the Pet Area.
-This PetSafe[®] In-Ground Fence[TM] has been proven safe, comfortable, and effective for pets over 8 pounds.